-This is a guide on building your dream house in Valheim.
-Read on to learn how to build a house, what you need for your house, and how the building integrity system works!
+This guide will show you how to build your dream house in Valheim.
+Read on to learn how to build a house, what you need for your house, and how structural integrity and the building stability system work!

 List of Contents

 The two main requirements that is common for every building is the Hammer and Workbench.
 The Hammer is used as a tool to create buildings, furniture, and other structures, including the Workbench by opening the build menu with the right mouse button.
 While the Workbench is a required recipe for those buildings, furniture, and others.
 The Workbench will have a spherical area around it in which you can build inside.
 You can build out of it, but only if you are still standing in the sphere.

 After crafting a hammer and building a Workbench, you can start building your house.
 Pressing the right mouse button with the Hammer equipped will open up the build menu, select the Building tab and choose the walls, floors, and other building pieces.
 Place them down onto the ground and attach them to each other.
 Pieces have snap points that other pieces will automatically snap to, making building your house a snap!

 For the list of buildings, check out the page below!